Tony Hatch: Other later events

-In 2003, a disco remix of the original recording of "Downtown" was released in Australia by The OUTpsiDER with the blessing of both Hatch and Clark and became a hit.
+In 2003, a disco remix of the original recording of "Downtown" was released in Australia by The OUTpsiDER with the blessing of both Hatch and Clark.
 A souvenir CD box set of six of Hatch's albums (four from the 1960s and two from the 1970s – including one with Jackie Trent), was released in 2005.

 Hatch performed at the Hackney Empire on 9 September 2012, for a Grand Order of Water Rats evening - 'The Golden Years of Variety'.
 At the piano he played the theme tunes of Emmerdale Farm, Neighbours, and Crossroads and encouraged a sing-along to "Downtown".

 On 13 June 2013, Hatch was inducted into the Songwriters Hall of Fame, at a ceremony held at the New York Marriott Marquis.
 He was accompanied by his wife, Maggie.
 Hatch performed in October 2016 at the inaugural Variety Hall of Fame Awards, with Petula Clark, and hosting "As Heard on TV" on BBC Radio 2 on 1 November 2016.

 Hatch was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to music and charity.

-Family life
+Personal life

 Hatch has two daughters from his first marriage to Jean Matthews.
 He also has a son and daughter from his marriage to Jackie Trent.
+He has two stepchildren with his third wife, Maggie Hatch, the couple lived in Menorca, Spain.

-He has two stepchildren with his third wife, Maggie Hatch.
-He lives in Menorca, Spain, with Maggie.
+Trent died on 21 March 2015 in Menorca after a long illness.